- See a full list of publications

 I am interested in the construction and function of the multi-level international protection regime for human rights defenders.
 I am interested in what 'protection' means for human rights defenders, and how states and non-state actors (such as NGOs, donors, and civil society groups) collaborate to protect human rights defenders at risk.

-In 2015-2016, Martin Jones and I collaborated with the UN Special Rapporteur on the Situation of Human Rights Defenders, Michel Forst, on a research project examining good practices in the protection of human rights defenders.
-The Special Rapporteur presented the results of this research in his report to the Human Rights Council in March 2016.
+Martin Jones and I collaborated with the UN Special Rapporteur on the Situation of Human Rights Defenders, Michel Forst, on a research projects that lead to his reports to the UN General Assembly and the Human Rights Council.

 Migration and Asylum in Asia